Connect to ChatGPT

 02

-This is your personal MCP server URL.
+This URL lets ChatGPT connect to your OpenBudget account.
 Copy it — you'll paste it into ChatGPT in the next step.

 03